Office of Academic Programs Leadership

 Education: B.S.
 University of Wisconsin-River Falls; M.S.Ed.
 University of Wisconsin-LaCrosse

 Elizabeth works with undergraduate students in achieving their professional and personal dreams by participating in programs revolving around academic excellence, leadership, issues engagement, and undergraduate research.
-Additionally, she coordinates the Dean’s Scholars program for the College.
-Elizabeth serves as the Dairy Club advisor and co-advisor of the Ag Council.
+Additionally, she coordinates the Dean’s Scholars program for the College and she serves as the co-advisor of the Ag Council.
 She encourages students to try something new and to not be scared to fail.
 Sometimes the biggest growth happens when you don’t succeed at first.

 When Elizabeth isn’t at work you can find her hanging out with her Brown Swiss dairy cows or two cats.
 She loves to travel to new places, run, play board games, eat queso, and chill around a bonfire.